temken/obscura/README.md

 The author of this tool/library is Timon Emken.

-For questions, bug reports or other suggestions please contact [emken@chalmers.se](mailto:emken@chalmers.se).
+For questions, bug reports or other suggestions please contact [timon.emken@fysik.su.se](mailto:timon.emken@fysik.su.se).

 ## LICENSE